xxh/xxh/README.md

 After install you can just using `xxh` command as replace `ssh` to connecting to the host because `xxh` has seamless support of basic `ssh` command arguments.

 ## Usage
-🗝️ The best user experience you've got when you're using [public key or ssh config](https://linuxize.com/post/using-the-ssh-config-file/#ssh-config-file-example) to authorization.
+🗝️ The best experience you've got when you're using [public key or ssh config](https://linuxize.com/post/using-the-ssh-config-file/#ssh-config-file-example) to authorization.
 In case of using password you should type it many times.
 We're working on reduce password typing to one in [#27](https://github.com/xonssh/xxh/issues/27).

 ```
 $ xxh --help